Welcome From The Chair

 Medical Education

 Teaching future surgeons is at the heart of our academic mission.
 Our residency and fellowship programs are vigorous and we continue to fill our program with the best and brightest surgeons.
 Our programs have engaged in innovative restructuring opportunities to better meet the needs of graduate medical education.
 As in the other parts of our mission, we are devoted to innovation in teaching that meets the demands of society, the needs of our students, and takes advantage of new technologies that assist teaching and learning.
 To that end the WWAMI Institute for Simulation in Healthcare (WISH) was established and has just completed its 13th year.
 WISH is a multi-disciplinary Center, located on multiple campuses, that has, as its primary goal, to provide leadership in the use of simulation technologies to improve the quality of health care education and improve patient safety and outcomes.
-The Department of Surgery is proud to be the Administrative home of WISH and to provide it with substantial faculty involvement in addition to administrative support.
+The department of Surgery is proud to be the Administrative home of WISH and to provide it with substantial faculty involvement in addition to administrative support.

-As you peruse our website, we trust you understand the story of the Department of Surgery and will find information you might need concerning our Department.
+As you peruse our website, we trust you understand the story of the department of Surgery and will find information you might need concerning our department.

 Thank you for visiting our website.